-Sharing how I keep my milk supply high while breastfeeding, and other tips and tricks I use to boost my milk supply and encourage my body to produce plenty of milk so I can nurse my babies for a year or longer.
+Sharing how I keep my milk supply high while breastfeeding and eating Whole30/Paleo, and other tips and tricks I use to boost my milk supply and encourage my body to produce plenty of milk so I can nurse my babies for a year or longer.

 I absolutely love breastfeeding my babies.
 I’m in awe that my body can grow my babies, give birth to them, and then be their sole source of nourishment as they grow.